mmarcon/marcon.me/pages/cv.md

 Designed and developed a number of web and iOS applications as lead engineer and front-end developer.

-Collaborated on several research efforts in related to network communication protocols, wireless networks, cross-layer frameworks, service discovery strategies and Service Oriented Architectures.
+Collaborated on several research efforts related to network communication protocols, wireless networks, cross-layer frameworks, service discovery strategies and Service Oriented Architectures.

 Designed and implemented federation strategies and Quality-of-Service monitoring for tactical information managements systems in collaboration with BBN Technologies, Boeing